-English mezzo-soprano Rebecca de Pont Davies made her Royal Opera debut as Old Sister 2 (Babette's Feast) in the Linbury Studio Theatre, and has since sung Schwertleite (Die Walküre), Second Esquire (Parsifal) and Aunt Kaye (Anna Nicole, world premiere) for The Royal Opera.
+English mezzo-soprano Rebecca de Pont Davies made her Royal Opera debut as Old Sister 2 (Babette’s Feast) in the Linbury Studio Theatre, and has since sung Schwertleite (Die Walküre), Second Esquire (Parsifal) and Aunt Kaye (Anna Nicole, world premiere) for The Royal Opera.
+In the 2015/16 Season she sings Hostess of the Inn (Boris Godunov) for the Company.

 Davies’s performances in concert include Weir’s Consolations of Scholarship with Lontano, De Falla’s El Amor Brujo and Siete canciones populares españolos with the Symphony Nova Scotia and further performances with London Sinfonietta, the BBC Symphony Orchestra and the Philharmonia.